-To prevent the spread of disease always buy certified seed potatoes, don't think about planting old ones that you find sprouting at the bottom of your vegetable rack.
+Potatoes are easy to grow but, to prevent the spread of disease, always buy certified seed potatoes, don't think about planting old ones that you find sprouting at the bottom of your vegetable rack.

 Decide whether you want 'Earlies' (first or second) or 'Maincrop'.
 'First Earlies' are harvested in early to mid-summer, 'Second Earlies' in mid – late summer, while Maincrop potatoes are dug in late summer and autumn.

 Good examples of 'First Earlies' are Arran Pilot, Home Guard, Pentland Javelin, Red Duke of York, Rocket, Sharpe and Swift.
 'Second Earlies' are Carlingford, Charlotte, Kestrel, Maris Peer and Wilja.
 Maincrop include Desiree, King Edward, Majestic, Pentland Crown and Romano.

 When the seed potatoes arrive, put them in egg boxes and place in well lit cool position.
 They will soon start to sprout.
 If there is not enough light these will be weak and leggy sprouts - what you need are strong, short, bushy green ones.

 To grow seed potatoes successfully set the seed out in a light frost free room to allow the shoots to sprout.
 They will be ready for planting when the strongest shoots are 1-2 inches long.

 Once the potatoes have sprouted and the soil has warmed up to at least 7°C, it's time to plant in holes or trenches at least 6ins deep.
 For 'first earlies' the rows should be 2ft apart and the tubers 12ins from each other, if you are planting 'second earlies' and 'maincrop' potatoes the rows are 2ft 6ins apart and the tubers 15ins apart.